Rich fudgy Irish brownies with fun green frosting are a delicious treat for Saint Patrick’s Day.

 This recipe is for deliciously chocolatey brownies covered with a smooth creamy, buttery frosting.
 A few drops of green coloring give them a little Irish flair.

-No Guinness, Bailey’s Irish cream, or booze in these Irish brownies, so they’re perfect for kids to enjoy.
+No Guinness, Bailey’s Irish cream, or anything too strong in these Irish brownies, so they’re perfect for kids to enjoy.
 You’ll find many brownie recipes for this Irish festival.
 Most rely on Guinness or Irish cream liqueur for a little added Irish flavor.

 I prefer this kid friendly version using chocolate syrup, and without additional alcohol.
-Little ones can celebrate being Irish with a delicious sweet and green treat, without any booze.
+Little ones can celebrate being Irish with a delicious sweet and green treat.

-If you’ve been looking to make some brownies with no added booze in them, then this is the recipe for you.
+If you’ve been looking to make some kid-friendly Irishmbrownies , then this is the recipe for you.

 Brownies In Irish Cooking

-Brownies are not a traditional Irish treat, and when I was a little girl in Dublin I never tasty a brownie.
+Brownies are not a traditional Irish treat, and when I was a little girl in Dublin I never tasted a brownie.
 I only discovered these delicious treats after coming to America.

 Initially I wasn’t too keen on the intense chocolatey flavor, but when I was pregnant with my triplets I developed a craving for this American treat.
 I've never looked back, and it's brownies all the way for me ever since.